How to Become a Counselor in New Mexico

 For Counselors Licensed in Other States

-The New Mexico Counseling and Therapy Practice Board has an alternative route to licensure for counselors who have already obtained their licenses in other states.
+The New Mexico Counseling and Therapy Practice Board offers an alternative route to licensure for counselors who have already obtained licensure in other states.
 This process is called “licensure by reciprocity”.
-Applicants from out-of-state must complete the appropriate application, verification documents and possess a graduate degree in counseling or related field from an accredited institution.
+Applicants from out of state must complete the appropriate application and verification documents and possess a graduate degree in counseling or a related field from an accredited institution.

 (Back to Top)